Mutual Information Preserving Neural Network Pruning: Further Experiments

 \subsection{Feature Selection Experiments}

-In this Section, we investigate MIPP's ability to select features, specifically reviewing the pixels it identifies from the MNIST dataset.
-MIPP selects features in the exact same manner it selects nodes, by verifying whether entropy is transferred from these variables to those of the subsequent layer.
-In this case, the subsequent layer is the first layer in the network.
+In this section, we investigate MIPP's ability to select features.
+In particular, we examine the pixels it identifies from the MNIST and CIFAR10 datasets.
+MIPP selects features in the exact same manner it selects nodes, i.e., by verifying whether entropy is transferred from the pixels to the nodes of the first layer.
+In order to do this, we extract the first layer and rank the pixels based on their impact on reconstructing the activations of the next layer, from least to most significant.
+We then sequentially evaluate the pixels in this order, testing whether retraining the layer with each pixel masked results in a loss that is lower than or equal to the loss obtained using all the pixels.

-In Figure \ref{fig:selected_pix}, we observe what appears as a significantly stochastic pixel selection.
-However, a tendancy to select features from the right hand side of the image can be observed.
-This aligns with experiments done by \cite{covert2020understanding}, which revealed there are more pixels correlated with the dataset labels in this area.
-Despite this signal, it is non-intuitive to observe pixels in the right-most column being selected while those in the center of the image are not.
-In spite of this, we observe good performance, MIPP is able to achieve state-of-the art test accuracy in the scenarios in which 90\% and 75\% of neurons and pixels have been removed, respectively.
+In Figure \ref{fig:selected_pix}, we observe a clear preference for selecting central pixels over those located at the periphery, which are generally less informative.
+In panels (a) and (b) of Figure \ref{fig:selected_pix}, we present results that align with previous research on MNIST pixel importance \cite{covert2020understanding}.
+These studies have demonstrated that the most informative pixels are typically concentrated in the center of the images, with a slight bias toward the right side.
+Additionally, an intuitive selection pattern is evident in the CIFAR-10 dataset.
+When pixel selection is performed after training, the selected pixels exhibit a high degree of uniformity.
+In contrast, when selection occurs at initialization, regular patterns still emerge, although the spacing between selected pixels is less consistent.

 In Figure \ref{fig:pix_bars}, we present the average accuracy achieved when we prune models using MIPP and our baselines.
-Meanwhile, in Figure \ref{fig:pix_lc} we present the layer collapse rates.
-Unlike the main body of the paper, in both of these figures we have also used MIPP to select pixels.
-In both figures we observe that MIPP outperforms the baselines.
+Unlike the experiment reported in the main body of the paper, we have also used MIPP to select pixels.
+In both figures, we observe that MIPP outperforms the baselines.
 This is because, unlike any of the baselines, the features are selected in a manner that is dependent on the pruned model.
 MIPP can compress both features and the underlying model simultaneously such that the results are compatible, preventing ML practitioners from having to use different methods for feature and model compression.
 Often, combining compressed input and compressed models can lead to performance degradation.
-SOSP-H is often close to state-of-the-art when pixels have not been selected; however, in these experiments it performs poorly.
-This is because the gradients calculated with respect to the input are more sparse.